Buffett's Berkshire buys sizable new Exxon Mobil stake

 Buffett typically makes Berkshire’s largest investments, while other investments are made by portfolio managers Todd Combs and Ted Weschler.
 Berkshire’s quarterly filings do not reveal who buys or sells what.

 The company ended September with $104.9 billion of equities.
-Its four top holdings - American Express Co, Coca-Cola Co, International Business Machines Corp and Wells Fargo & Co - totaled $58.4 billion.
+Its four top holdings - American Express Co (AXP.N), Coca-Cola Co (KO.N), International Business Machines Corp (IBM.N) and Wells Fargo & Co (WFC.N) - totaled $58.4 billion.

-During the quarter, Berkshire also reduced by 44 percent its share stake in oil company ConocoPhillips.
+During the quarter, Berkshire also reduced by 44 percent its share stake in oil company ConocoPhillips (COP.N).

 “Buffett is a classic value investor, and Exxon has been an underloved stock in a bull market,” Molchanov said.
 “Exxon is an amazing cash generating machine, which should generate $16 billion of free cash flow this year.”

-Berkshire also reported higher stakes in Bank of New York Mellon Corp, dialysis clinic operator DaVita HealthCare Partners Inc, satellite TV provider DIRECTV, Suncor Energy Co, US Bancorp and Verisign Inc, which assigns Internet protocol addresses.
-Its stake in drugmaker GlaxoSmithKline Plc fell.
+Berkshire also reported higher stakes in Bank of New York Mellon Corp (BK.N), dialysis clinic operator DaVita HealthCare Partners Inc (DVA.N), satellite TV provider DIRECTV DTV.O, Suncor Energy Co (SU.TO), US Bancorp (USB.N) and Verisign Inc (VRSN.O), which assigns Internet protocol addresses.
+Its stake in drugmaker GlaxoSmithKline Plc (GSK.L) fell.

 Berkshire also owns more than 80 businesses in such areas as insurance, railroads, utilities, chemicals and food.
 It paid $12.3 billion in June for half of ketchup maker H.J.
 Heinz Co.